About our Department

 Department of Nursing

-The philosophy of the Department of Nursing flows from the mission statements of Bradley University, the College of Education and Health Sciences, and the Department.
-Bradley University is a non-partisan, non-sectarian, independent privately endowed institution of higher learning.
+The philosophy of the Department of Nursing flows from the mission, vision and core values statements of Bradley University and the College of Education and Health Sciences.
 Students enrolled at Bradley University are provided with distinctive educational programs and a supportive environment to fulfill their intellectual, aesthetic, and professional needs.

-The faculty believe that professional nursing responds to the needs of society by helping persons, families, and communities through holistic nursing care.
-Professional nurses use the nursing process to assist clients in achieving optimal health and adapting to altered states of health.
-The faculty believe that responsibility to society requires professional nurses to adhere to the accepted guidelines and standards of the profession.
+The faculty believe that professional nurses use evidence based practice in implementation of the nursing process to assist individuals, families, groups, communities, and populations across the lifespan in achieving optimal health.
+The faculty believe that a commitment to promote the common good of humankind requires professional nurses to adhere to the accepted guidelines and standards of the profession.

-The mission of the Department of Nursing is to prepare baccalaureate and advanced practice nurses.
-Through faculty and student collaboration, dynamic learning environments, and mentoring, nursing graduates are prepared to be the next generation of nursing leaders and lifelong learners that will meet a global society's health care needs.
+The mission of the Department of Nursing is to prepare baccalaureate and graduate level nurses.
+Through faculty and student collaboration, dynamic learning environments, and mentoring, nursing graduates are prepared to be the next generation of nursing leaders and lifelong learners that will meet a global society’s health care needs.

-The Department of Nursing is committed to excellence in the preparation of professional nurses for a changing global society.
-Within the comprehensive university setting, the Department of Nursing provides a dynamic personalized nursing education.
+The Department of Nursing will be a center for excellence in the preparation of professional nurses for a changing global society.
+Within the comprehensive university setting, the Department of Nursing will provide a dynamic personalized nursing education.